Logo

 Al Pacino studied "method acting" under acting coach Lee Strasberg, who appeared with Al Pacino in the films The Godfather Part II and in.

-In 2000, Al Pacino was co-president, along with Ellen Burstyn and Harvey Keitel, of the Actors Studio.
+In 2000, Al Pacino was selected as co-president of the Actors Studio, along with Ellen Burstyn and Harvey Keitel.

 In 1968, Al Pacino starred in Israel Horovitz's The Indian Wants the Bronx at the Astor Place Theatre, playing Murph, a street punk.